istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 - reviews
 {{< /text >}}

-The virtual service hostname can be a DNS name or an internal mesh service name as long as the name resolves, implicitly or explicitly, to one or more fully qualified domain names (FQDN).
-You can also use wildcard ("*") prefixes, letting you create a single set of routing rules for all matching services.
-These hosts don't actually have to be part of the service registry, they are simply virtual destinations.
+The virtual service hostname can be an IP address, a DNS name, or, depending on the platform, a short name (such as a Kubernetes service short name) that resolves, implicitly or explicitly, to a fully qualified domain name (FQDN).
+You can also use wildcard ("\*") prefixes, letting you create a single set of routing rules for all matching services.
+Virtual service hosts don't actually have to be part of the Istio service registry, they are simply virtual destinations.
 This lets you model traffic for virtual hosts that don't have routable entries inside the mesh.

 #### Routing rules {#routing-rules}